Matt Covington: Julian Alps caves

 From August 2010 to August 2012, Covington worked as a postdoc at the Karst Research Institute in Postojna, Slovenia, supported by a National Science Foundation International Research Fellowship.
 While there, he worked with Franci Gabrovšek, who had a similar academic background in that he was a physicist by training but was using physics to understand processes occurring in caves.
 Covington read the book "Processes of Speleogenesis: A modeling approach", co-authored by Gabrovšek, and met Gabrovšek at the Karst Waters Institute "Future directions in karst research" conference in San Antonio, TX.
 During this period, Covington joined DZRJL, Ljubljana Cave Exploration Society, and began exploration of caves in Slovenia.
 He discovered a new caving area on Pokljuka near the mountain Viševnik.

 The first cave discovered on Pokljuka was Evklidova piščal (pron.
 Evcledovah peshchal, translated as Euclid's flute), which Covington found as a blowing hole in the fall of 2010.
 This was the first major cave found on the Pokljuka plateau aside from Medvedova konta.
 After initial exploration in Evklidova piščal the DZRJL began systematic exploration of the area for new caves.
 Many small caves were found.
 In the summer of 2013 Covington led an international expedition to the area in collaboration with DZRJL.
 During this time the team found another promising cave, Platonovo šepetanje (pron.
 Plahtonovoh shepetanya, translated as Plato's whisper) cave.
 Later that fall, cavers from DZRJL found the next large cave, Trubarjev dah (pron.
 Troobaryev dah, translated as Trubar's breath).
 The caves in this area are relatively complex and exploration continues on many fronts.
 Trubarjev dah, Platonovo šepetanje and Romeo cave, the entrance of which is located above the two, have been connected to a system close to 10 km in length and over 670 m deep.
 The team is still searching for a connection with Evklidova piščal, Covington joined the effort at the end of 2019.

 Given his experience with diving in deep vertical caves, Covington was asked by DZRJL member Mitja Prelovšek to conduct an initial exploration dive into the sump at the bottom of Renejevo brezno on Mt.
 Kanin.
 Covington was relatively inexperienced in exploration diving and agreed to conduct a very short reconnaissance dive.
 He had only a 5 mm wetsuit and planned for a maximum dive duration of 20 minutes.
 After 30 m of horizontal continuation at a depth of approximately 10 meters, he saw an airbell above and ascended into it.
 There was no obvious continuation within the pocket above and at this point he decided to finish the dive and returned to Copacabana.
-Covington's dive computer read a water temperature of 0.5 degrees C. The main tunnel continued to descend, but Covington did not have the time to continue exploration there.
+Covington's dive computer read a water temperature of 0.5°C. The main tunnel continued to descend, but Covington did not have time to continue exploration there.